List of Batwoman characters: Kate Kane / Batwoman

-Ryan Wilder / Batwoman 2.0
+Ryan Wilder / Batwoman

 Ryan Wilder (portrayed by Javicia Leslie; seasons 2–3; Ava Augustin as a child) is Kate Kane's successor as Batwoman, who was nicknamed "Batwoman 2.0" by Vesper Fairchild.
 She is a highly skilled yet undisciplined fighter who spent 18 months in prison after two Crows operatives caught her with the drugs that Angelique Martin had in her possession.
 While her parole officer Susan Stevens expects her to maintain the conditions of her parole, Ryan was living out of her van with her plant and becomes the new Batwoman after finding the Batsuit in the wreckage of an airplane that Kate was coming in from National City.
 One of her plans to use the Batsuit is to go after Alice who had connections with the squatters that killed her adoptive mom Cora Lewis and the building's landlord.
 In a scuffle with Tommy Elliot, Ryan gets shot with the Kryptonite meant for Kate.
 This gives her a wound that is getting worse over time as noted by Mary.
 Despite Alice burning the Desert Rose crops, it turned out that Julia managed to find a Desert Rose to use on Ryan where it turns out to be Ryan's plant that just bloomed.
 After being cured and the news about Kate's "death" being confirmed, Ryan starts to work on getting Angelique out of the False Face Society leading to an encounter with Black Mask.
-Ryan later had a final duel with "Circe" with Alice's help which led to Ryan using the vapors from the Snakebite to purge "Circe" from Kate and even resuscitating her after Alice pulled Kate from the river.
+Ryan later had a final duel with "Circe" with Alice's help which led to Ryan using the vapors from the Snakebite to purge the "Circe" persona from Kate and even resuscitating her after Alice pulled Kate from the river.
 Thanks to Susan, the parole board releases Ryan from parole as Ryan receives Kate's blessing to continue as Batwoman.
 Then Ryan pitches to Luke and Mary to open a community center over Mary's clinic to make it official.